stablecog/stablecog/src/lib/md/our-first-big-update.md

 date: 2022-03-10T13:00:00.000Z
 ---

-We've been working on a big update to our systems that will make Stablecog faster, better and sustainable.
+We've been working on a big update to our systems that will make Stablecog faster, better, and sustainable.
 It's finally released!
-Here's what's new:
+Here's what's new.

 ## A Better System

-We've overhauled our system to make it more robust and scalable.
+We've overhauled our system to make it more robust, and scalable.
 We're also using NVIDIA A100s now, which are significantly faster.
 Since they are so fast, we can finally make generating 4 images at a time the default.
 We've made the new system open-source like before: [github.com/stablecog](https://github.com/stablecog).

 ## Using Cloud Storage